-Ms. Mesaglio compares Mode 1 to a marathon runner, with different training and skills than a sprinter.
-“In the era of digitalization you need both marathoners and runners,” she says.
+Ms. Mesaglio compared Mode 1 to a marathon runner, with different training and skills than a sprinter.
+“In the era of digitalization you need both marathoners and runners,” she said.

 IT organizations should start with “island” projects that protect Mode 1 from Mode 2, and note that Mode 2 still requires a rigorous, disciplined approach.

-We don’t want mid distance runners,” says Ms. Mesaglio.
+We don’t want mid distance runners,” said Ms. Mesaglio.
 Whatever you’re going to do in Mode 2, go all the way.

 Join your peers for the unveiling of the latest insights at Gartner conferences.

 Research Presentation for 'Bimodal IT: How to Be Digitally Agile Without Making a Mess

 *Note that some documents may not be available to all Gartner clients.